SIP Trunk Vs Hosted PBX

 The price will vary depending on the number of users and add-on features.

-Additionally, you may be able to keep existing handsets and reduce your equipment investment cost by using an existing system.
+Additionally, you may keep existing handsets and reduce your equipment investment cost by using an existing system.
 On the other hand, SIP trunking services require more significant infrastructure costs.
 With a hosted PBX system, your existing PBX equipment is connected to the internet using a SIP trunking connection.
 This is a direct virtual connection between two infrastructures.
 You will still need an Internet connection and a router to use the service.

 While video conferencing is becoming increasingly popular in offices, many companies wonder whether SIP trunking is better for their needs.
 While this type of service works great for companies with a fixed location, SIP trunking may not be the most practical solution for companies that don’t have an office building.
 It can be a good choice for businesses with multiple locations needing VoIP to communicate with one another.